 However, it is much harder to assist a dumbbell lift (compared to a barbell lift), because both dumbbells move independently from each other.

 Furthermore, the area where a spotter can leverage his/her grip is significantly reduced in a dumbbell.
-In comparison, a spotter is free to grip a barbell any point along the bar.
+In comparison, a spotter is free to grip a barbell at any point along the bar.

 Therefore exercising with dumbbells requires stronger stabilizer muscles in order to keep the motion in a safe and controlled manner.